vszammit/get-nfts-in-collection/README.md

 By following these steps, the script will execute and fetch metadata of the NFTs included in the specified collection address, printing out the desired fields to the console.

+## Other Notes
+On line 21, `omitMetadata` is set to false.
+This allows us to access metadata such as token supply and image URL.
+If `omitMetadata` is set to true, then only the token ID field would be accessible.
+This can be shown in the [Alchemy API reference](https://docs.alchemy.com/reference/getnftsforcollection).

 ## Frequently Used Options and Best Practices
 When working with the Alchemy SDK, there are several options and best practices that you can consider: